 Cleaning a Grill with Aluminum Foil

-If you’ve asked what can I use instead of a wire grill brush, the first alternative you should consider is aluminum foil.
+If you’ve asked about an alternative to metal grill brush, the first alternative you should consider is aluminum foil.

 The process is simple…

 - Lay the foil flat on the grill surface.

 - Turn on the grill to medium-high heat, close the lid, and wait for ten minutes.

 - This process helps to loosen any stuck-on food debris.